danielle3625/danielle3625/README.md

 - 👋 Hi, I’m Danielle Ball!
 - Seeking to enrich the lives of others and community through all that I do.
 - Passionate about building a better tomorrow, a better community.
-I believe it takes disruptive ideas, conscious capitalism, hard work, collaboration and faith to achieve it.
+I believe it takes disruptive ideas, hard work, collaboration and faith to achieve it.
 - 👀 As far as careers go, I’m interested in becoming a full stack and/or software developer.
 - ❤️ I'm also very interested in my husband [Kasey](https://www.kaseyballproductions.com/), music, livesound and studio recording, my pets, family, cooking, gardening, hiking/backpacking, and paddling!
 There is so much to enjoy!
 - 💞️ I’m looking to collaborate on projects that will help me grow my skillsets.